jmussman/okta-password-import-hook-dotnet/README.md

 The GET operation is simply a reminder to use POST, and acts as a verification that the API is running.
 The POST operation follows the guidelines of the [Password Import Inline Hook Reference](https://developer.okta.com/docs/reference/password-hook/).

-The controller uses the LdapPasswordValidatorService class to verify a password.
+The controller leverages a class implementing IPasswordValidatorService to verify credentials.
-It implements the IPasswordValidatorService.
+The actual class is injected from the object pool built in *program.cs*.
+The contents of the object pool is initialized to AdPasswordValidatorService or LdapPasswordValidatorService depending on appsettings.json.

 The controller is responsible for referencing the JSON request, and building a JSON response.
 There is a lot of information in the request that is not necessary, so instead of building a hierarchy of classes to represent it